davedoesdemos/DatalakeDocs/README.md

 ### Data Set Types

 The below shows some descriptions of data often referred to as layers.
 While these concepts are very useful within the data set to describe the steps of processing to take incoming data (or other data sets) and create a data set, they offer little in terms of structuring a data lake.
-Where necessary, these should be encapsulated inside of a data set or treated as transitional data sets.
-In reality, many of these steps can be consolidated into a single pipeline and so will often not land as objects on the lake.
+For instance, it is quite common to rename columns to a standard, remove duplication and null values to create a "clean" version of your data after writing the raw incoming data to the lake.
+This clean version of the data might be written out as a data set to be consumed, or it might be further modelled to create a data set ready for consumption.
+In neither case would the action dictate structure on the lake, both are simply data sets with attributes, and both can be written to the lake and consumed with the constraints those attributes dictate.
+Since these attributes have a many to many relationship with data sets it very quickly becomes difficult to force them into the structure of the lake artificially.
+Where necessary, these attributes should be encapsulated inside of a data set or treated as transitional data sets.
+In reality, many of these steps can be consolidated into a single pipeline and so will often not land as file objects on the lake.
+An exception to this might be where structure enables automation for instance incorporating file format into the path to allow consumption to be directed to the correct format.
+Again, this is likely to fall beneath the data set container rather than above it.

  * Raw
   * Incoming data